Candlestick patterns – 21 easy patterns ( and what they mean )

 Candlestick patterns emerge because human actions and reactions are patterned and constantly replicate and are captured in the formation of the candles.

-by recognising these patterns and applying the the lessons that the patterns teach, can and does yield results in your trading!
+by recognising how to read candlestick charts and patterns and applying the the lessons that the patterns teach, can and does yield results in your trading!

 Must also read: